robonamari/password-genarator/README.md

 ```

 ### 2. Install Python
-Install Python 3.9 or above.
+Install Python.
 No additional dependencies are required.

 ### 3. Run the Script
 ```bash